LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

         ii.
 Note: Conversation builder is already integrated with the Context Session store.
 You can manage the session store from inside Conversation builder using [scripting functions](conversation-builder-scripting-functions-manage-the-context-session-store.html).

-    d. mavenApiKey: copy and paste the Developer Key from Maven Workspace
+    d. mavenApiKey: copy and paste the Developer Key from Conversation Orchestrator

     e.
 Click save